JMAConsulting/sace/web/sites/default/files/civicrm/ext/mailchimpsync/docs/index.md

     - One-way sync: changes made at Mailchimp will never migrate into CiviCRM and will be overwritten.

+- Pulls Mailchimp campaigns into CiviCRM as a Mailchimp Campaign activity;
+  see mailchimp emails sent to contacts.

 - Supports multiple Mailchimp Accounts.

+## Warning: Database Requirements

+This extension (as of v1.3) requires either MariaDB 10.2+ or MySQL 8.0+ (because it uses window functions).
+These are fairly old versions of the database but some people do run old services, and CiviCRM core only requires MySQL 5.7 which **won't work**.
+If you are interested in making it work rather than upgrading please [ get in touch](https://artfulrobot.uk/contact).

 ## Health warning